kraflab/dsda-doom/README.md

 - Use `-import_ghost ghost_a ghost_b ...` to import ghost files (`.gst`).

 ### Ghosts
 A ghost follows the life of the player recorded in the ghost file.
 This can be useful to compare demos, or to compete against demos while you play.
 For movies, ghosts that enter the next map ahead of the player will pause until that map is reached.
 Ghosts that are left behind will fast-forward to the current map.
-Ghosts most likely don't work under conditions where you skip time (warping during demo playback, skipsec, etc).

 ### Analysis File
 This file contains summary data about a run in key-value pairs.